 Discussion:

 To meet the low latency requirements in EHT as well as to increase the efficiency of the UL MU operation, what we need is a light-weight mechanism for a STA to inform the AP of its QoS requirements.
 There are quite a few procedures already defined in 802.11 that allow STAs to exchange QoS requirements.
 Among them the SCS mechanism provides an extremely light-weight way for a STA to inform the AP about what UP and EDCA transmit queue to be used for certain DL flows.
-What’s missing in SCS though is a way to provide detailed charasteristics of a QoS traffic flow.
+What’s missing in SCS though is a way to provide detailed characteristics of a QoS traffic flow.
 As such in this document we propose to extend SCS to meet EHT QoS requirements as follows:

 Include TSPEC in the SCS Request/Response frames to allow exchange of detailed traffic description in DL or UL and bidirectional flows.

-Clairfy that the traffic description is at MLD-level for DL and UL flows.
+Clarify that the traffic description is at MLD-level for DL and UL flows.

 TGbe editor: Revise the text in 6.3.82.3.2 of draft REVmd 5.0 as:

-6.3.82.5 MLME-SCS.response
+6.3.82.3 MLME-SCS.confirm

-6.3.82.3.2 Semantics of the service primitive
+6.3.82.3.2 Semantics of the service primitive (#1977)